Guardianship Disputes in Ontario

 a) If the person’s existing attorney for property or personal care is mismanaging the incapable person’s money or financially abusing them.
 In this situation a concerned person may apply to the Court to remove the attorney and to be appointed as guardian.
 Also, where there is a feud between several people who are meant to act jointly as attorneys, a contested guardianship application may arise.

-b) The Office of the Public Guardian and Trustee may automatically become the person’s statutory guardian if a capacity assessor determines the person lacks capacity.
+b) The Office of the Public Guardian and Trustee may automatically become the person’s statutory guardian if a capacity assessor finds a lack of capacity.
 The capacity assessor may be hired by anyone who is concerned that the vulnerable person is being financially abused or taken advantage of.
 A close relative may apply to the Office of the Public Guardian and Trustee to replace the person who is taking advantage as a guardian of property.

 The Office of the Public Guardian and Trustee may become the guardian of a patient who is in a psychiatric hospital and is receiving care for a mental illness.
 If that patient is assessed by a doctor as lacking capacity to manage his or her finances, the Office of the Public Guardian and Trustee automatically becomes the statutory guardian.
 Close relatives can subsequently apply to replace the Office of the Public Guardian and Trustee as the person’s guardian.